slbsh/iterlist/README.md

 ```

 ## Why would I want to use `IterList`?
 - You're iterating over a list, and are removing/inserting elements as you go.
+    (In my tests it was marginally better than `std::collections::VecDeque`)
 - You want to have multiple independent cursors on the same list.
 - You need an iterator that you can move around in and modify.

-## Why wouldn't I want to use `IterList`?
-Pretty much any other case. (*lol*)
-It has all the disadvantages of a doubly linked list, and is MUCH slower at many front/back operations.
-Instead of pointers to front and back, `IterList` keeps the cursor and it's index.
-Meaning O(1) operations work only around the cursor.
+- It's also a noticably faster than `std::collections::LinkedList` in most cases!

 ## Todos
-- [x] `split`   - split the list at the cursor.
 - [ ] `append`  - append another list to the end of this one.
 - [ ] `prepend` - prepend another list to the start of this one.
 - [ ] `drain`   - remove a range of elements (around the cursor) from the list.
 - [ ] `splice`  - replace a range of elements (around the cursor) with another list.
 - [ ] `DoubleEndedIterator` for `Cursor`.
-- [ ] `mod sync` - Sync + Send versions of the list and cursor.
+- [x] `feature(atomic)` - atomic IterList and Cursor.
-- [ ] `mod pool` - semi-pool allocated list for grouping elements into contiguous memory.
+- [ ] `feature(pool)` - semi-pool allocated list for grouping elements into contiguous memory.
+- [ ] `feature(no_std)` - no std support.

-If ya wanna add any of these, feel free to!
+Feel free to add any of these if ya wanna!